Skip to content

 June 23, 2025, 4:20 pm | Read time: 2 minutes

 Apple is increasingly positioning the iPhone as a mobile gaming companion.
 However, one issue the manufacturer has somewhat neglected is heat development.
-During extended gaming sessions, previous models tend to heat up significantly.
+During extended gaming sessions, current models heat up significantly.
 According to a recent leak, Apple plans a major change in cooling with the iPhone 17.

 Vapor Chamber for Better Heat Management